 Dual Degree Student

-Touro Law offers four dual-degree programs
+Touro Law offers three dual-degree programs

 in partnership with local institutions.
 Students must apply separately to Touro Law Center and to the partner institution and be accepted for admission by both.
 Each of the partner institutions has its own admissions requirements, but all waive the GMAT and the GRE for Law Center students.